 Some stations don’t have closed gates (yet), or no gates at all.
 However, you do need to check in at a card reader!
 You need to do this both when entering and when leaving a station.
 If you don’t check in you risk a fine; if you don’t check out, you will end up paying the highest rate.

-Pay attention when travelling outside of the big cities such as Amsterdam, Rotterdam, The Hague and Utrecht: some of the regional trains are owned by different companies, and you’ll need to check in with the right company!
+Pay attention when travelling outside of the big cities such as Amsterdam, Rotterdam, The Hague and Utrecht: some of the regional trains are owned by different transport companies, and you’ll need to check in with the right company!
 Their logo’s are visible at the card-readers at the entrance of the stations or the platforms (see picture above).
 If you change trains from one company to another, you will need to check out from company 1 and check in with company 2.
 Sounds complicated?
 Don’t worry, the correct card readers are easy to find at the platforms (just follow the other travelers).

 Checking in for buses and trams

-Hold your ov-chipcard in front of a pass reader at the entrance of the bus or the tram.
+Hold your ov-chipcard in front of the pass reader at the entrance of the bus or the tram.
 Check in when entering and check out when leaving the vehicle, even if you are only changing to another bus or tram!
 If you check in to another bus, tram or metro within 35 minutes, this is counted as one trip and you will be charged as such.

 Option 2: buying a disposable ticket for public transport